bluesky/bluesky-cookbook/docs/explanations/document-storage.md

 Bluesky documents in MongoDB as the "canonical" datastore, and optionally exporting their content in other (sometimes lossy) formats.
 There have been multiple Python APIs to this underlying MongoDB storage, and more recently an HTTP API [^1].
-But throughout the underlying storage that they write to and read from has been unchanged.
+But the underlying storage that these APIs write to and read from has been unchanged.

 A MongoDB database was created for each beamline instrument/endstation.
 Within each database, a MongoDB "collection" was created for each Bluesky document